Biography of The Venerable Bede

 Timeline of the Venerable Bede:

 Bede was famous for popularising a new dating system, which began events from the birth of Christ.
 (Anno Domini or AD).

-680: Bede entered St. Peter’s Monastery at Monkwearmouth at the age of seven.
+680: Bede enters St. Peter’s Monastery at Monkwearmouth at the age of seven.

-686: The Venerable Bede went to Jarrow, where he spent much of the rest of his life.
+686: The Venerable Bede goes to Jarrow, where he spends much of the rest of his life.

-703: He was ordained as a priest.
-Associated with the Monastery of St. Paul at Jarrow.
-Taught Greek, Latin Hebrew and Theology.
+703: He is ordained as a priest and is associated with the Monastery of St. Paul at Jarrow.
+He teaches Greek, Latin Hebrew and Theology.

-He spent much of his time in prayer and writing.
+He spends much of his time in prayer and writing.
 He wrote works on the lives of five abbots and 114 saints as well as several biblical commentaries, hymns, verses and books.
 He also wrote works on astronomy, medicine, physical science and grammar.
 He made several commentaries on the Old and New Testaments and translated the Gospel of St. John into Anglo-Saxon just before his death.

 (836): The Synod of Aachen posthumously awarded him the title “Venerable”.